ipfabric/docs/docs/Getting_Started/Overview/How_Discovery_Works/common_problems/quagga-frr.md

-# How To Configure Quagga/FRR To Work With IP Fabric
+# Configuring Quagga/FRR To Work With IP Fabric

 When running discovery, IP Fabric needs to connect directly to the device console.
 Because of that, to discover Quagga/FRR devices, a separate user with a specific shell needs to be created on a device.

 Quagga/FRR shell usually runs in `/usr/bin/vtysh`.